bazukas/obs-linuxbrowser/README.md

 * `pluginVersion` – A string containing the plugin's version

 # Known issues
+## obs-linuxbrowser does not compile with recent versions of CEF
+Due to changes of the CEF API, recent versions of CEF are no longer compatible with obs-linuxbrowser.
+An attempt to solve this issue has been made and can be tried out by checking out the `fix-new-cef-api-108-110` branch.
+Unfortunately, this branch hasn't been merged to `master` yet due to the problems described in [#121](https://github.com/bazukas/obs-linuxbrowser/issues/121).

 ## OBS snap installation crashing when trying to create a Linuxbrowser object
 **obs-linuxbrowser does not support Snap installations** as these have some known restrictions that make our plugin crash.
 Please install OBS your distribution's standard way (e.g. via APT, RPM, etc.).